-The University of Chicago will present honorary degrees to six distinguished scholars at next year’s Convocation ceremony.
+The University of Chicago will present honorary degrees to six distinguished scholars at its Convocation ceremony in 2021.

 The University will bestow degrees upon Paul Brumer, professor of chemical physics at the University of Toronto; Dominique Charpin, a scholar of Mesopotamian civilization at the Collège de France; Jeff Cheeger, a mathematician at New York University; Jennifer A. Doudna, a molecular and cell biologist and chemist at the University of California, Berkeley; Charles L. Kane, a physicist at the University of Pennsylvania; and Françoise Lavocat, a literary scholar at Université de la Sorbonne Nouvelle.